spdx/spdx-3-model/model/Dataset/Properties/datasetUpdateMechanism.md

 ## Description

-DatasetUpdateMechanism describes a mechanism to update the dataset.
+A free form text that describes a mechanism to update the dataset.

 ## Metadata